 American Journal of Epidemiology 2008 168(11):1268-1276; doi:10.1093/aje/kwn250

-This study evaluated independent effects of maternal and paternal age on risk of autism spectrum disorder.
+This study evaluated the independent effects of maternal and paternal age on the risk of autism spectrum disorder.
 A case-cohort design was implemented using data from 10 US study sites participating in the Centers for Disease Control and Prevention's Autism and Developmental Disabilities Monitoring Network.
 The 1994 birth cohort included 253,347 study-site births with complete parental age information.
 Cases included 1,251 children aged 8 years with complete parental age information from the same birth cohort and identified as having an autism spectrum disorder based on Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision criteria.